Vloupmon/blog/content/kubeadm-wsl/index.md

 ![](docker-systemctl-failed.png)

-And a look at `journalctl -xeu docker.service` will tell you something is wrong with the network, or really with `iptables`.
+And a look at `journalctl -xeu docker.service` will tell you something is wrong with the network controller, or really with `iptables` :

 ![](docker-iptables-error.png)